 Windows are arranged in an n-row grid.
 The main client factor

-be toggled and adjusted.
+toggled and adjusted.

 Fullscreen Layout